openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when a network exception occurs.
+This error code is returned when a network error occurs.

 **Possible Causes**

-Network is unavailable.
+The network is unavailable.

 **Resolution Steps**

-Retry later or reconnect to the network.
+A network error occurred.
+Please try again later or reconnect to the network.

 ## 16000052 Installation-Free Not Supported